circleci/circleci-docs/jekyll/_cci2/hello-world-macos.md

 might seem a bit confusing.
 In the section below you can find some links that provide a more in-depth overview of how a `config.yml` works.

-Since this is a general introduction, the `config.yml` above example covers the following:
+Since this is a general introduction to building on MacOs, the `config.yml` above example covers the following:

 - Picking an [`executor`]({{ site.baseurl }}/2.0/configuration-reference/#docker--machine--macosexecutor) to use
 - Pulling code via the [`checkout`]({{ site.baseurl }}/2.0/configuration-reference/#checkout) key